Supreeth10/Work-Scheduling-platform/REVIEW_GUIDE.md

 ## 📋 Prerequisites

-- Docker Desktop installed and running
+- Docker installed and running
 - Postman installed (for API testing)
 - Terminal/Command Prompt access
 - 10 minutes of your time